 He was born in Algeria, and brought up in Spain and Britain.
 He is a citizen of the U.S., New Zealand, and France.
 He has conducted extensive field research in the Pacific, principally on Nukulaelae Atoll, Tuvalu, where he has spent a total of four years since 1979, as well as Tonga, where he began fieldwork in 1977, shortly after obtaining a BA in Mathematics from the College of Creative Studies at the University of California at Santa Barbara.
 He obtained a PhD from the University of Southern California in 1986, and an MA from Stanford University in 1981.

 Niko Besnier’s research has received funding from the (U.S.) National Science Foundation (twice), the Marsden Fund of the Royal Society of New Zealand, the Wenner-Gren Foundation (twice), the Harry F. Guggenheim Foundation, the Netherlands Organization for Scientific Research (three times), the Japan Society for the Promotion of Science, and several local funds.
-He was a member of the Advisory Council of the Wenner-Gren Foundation for Anthropological Research (2008–2012) and, in December 2014, he is ending a three-year term as a member of the Executive Board of the American Anthropological Association as well as various committees of this association.
-He currently is a member of the Scientific Steering Committee, Laboratoire d’excellence TransferS, École normale supérieure, Paris, and a member of the AAA’s Task Force in Israel-Palestine.
+He was a member of the Advisory Council of the Wenner-Gren Foundation for Anthropological Research (2008–2012) and the Executive Board of the American Anthropological Association as well as various committees of this association (2012–14).
+He currently is a member of the Scientific Steering Committee, Laboratoire d’excellence TransferS, École normale supérieure Paris, a member of the AAA’s Task Force in Israel-Palestine, and a member of Executive Committee of the European Association of Social Anthropologists.
 He serves on the editorial boards of a dozen journals in anthropology, gender & sexuality studies, and linguistics.

 In mid-2015, he will become editor-in-chief of American Ethnologist.
 Angelique Haugerud, the journal’s current editor-in-chief, will continue to accept manuscripts until mid-2015 and is responsible for the content of all four AE issues in 2015.
 As is customary, Besnier as new editor will honor manuscript decisions made by the current editor.
 The transition will have no effect on manuscript screening criteria.
 The current and incoming editors are working closely together, and authors should not time their manuscript submissions to the editorial transition.